mesumittiwari/AI-Meeting-Summarizer/README.md

 ### Running the Frontend

-(Instructions will vary greatly depending on whether you have a separate frontend application, and what framework it uses.
-Provide specific instructions here.)

-If your frontend is a separate application (e.g., in a `frontend` folder):

 1.  **Navigate to the `frontend` directory:**
     ```bash
     cd ../frontend # From the backend directory, or cd frontend from project root